BSAkash/ChatBot/README.md

 AiBot-Backend
-  ├── AndroidApp  # A Basic android app to talk to bot on server ├── FlutterApp  # A Better flutter app to talk to bot on server ├── Backend     # Source code of the bot deployed on server │   ├── aiml    # holds all aiml files which serve as knowledgebase of the bot │   │   ├── conversation.aiml
+  ├── AndroidApp  # A Basic android app to talk to bot on server ├── FlutterApp  # A Better flutter app to talk to bot on server ├── Backend/src # Source code of the bot deployed on server │   ├── aiml    # holds all aiml files which serve as knowledgebase of the bot │   │   ├── conversation.aiml
   │   │   ├── dictionary.aiml